ytliu0/starCharts/README.md

 - core_min.js: combine dateAndTime.js, brightStars.js, milkyWay.js, precession.js and SunMoonPlanets.js in the src folder
 - sseph_min.js: combine MoonElpMpp02DE.js, Mercury.js, Venus.js, Earth.js, Mars.js, Jupiter.js, Saturn.js, Uranus.js, Neptune.js and planetPosVSOP87.js in the src folder
 - sidereal_min.js: combine sidereal.js, animation.js and riseSetTimes.js in the src folder
+- cities.js: contain data of major cities in the world
+- city.html: List all cities in cities.js
+- set_defaults.html, set_defaults.js: A tool that generates URL query strings for customizing the initial settings in index.html
 - docs/star_charts.pdf: pdf document describes the physics and mathematics involved in the calculations on the two webpages.
 - docs/star_charts.tex: LaTeX file for docs/star_charts.pdf.
 - docs/*.jpg: jpg files of the figures in docs/star_charts.pdf.